How to Contact Uber for Help: Uber Customer Service

 Critical Safety Response Line: 800-285-6172

 This Uber customer service number is only for emergencies.
-Make sure all parties are safe, and that you call 911 first if you require immediate police or medical attention.
+Ensure all parties are safe, and call 911 first if you require immediate police or medical attention.

 Tip #6: Uber Helpline